max-kalganov/multitask_model_pretraining/README.md

 Each head has a binary output classifying input containg/not-containing a specific class.

-The experiment is tested on ImageNet dataset.
+The experiment is tested on Mnist dataset.
+</br>*P.S.
+If an experiment will show good results on MNIST,
+experiment would be tested on ImageNet*

 ### Iterations